 Harvesting Wine Grapes

-Mechanical harvesters are large tractors that straddle grapevine trellises and remove berries or fruit clusters from the vine by work by gently vibrating the vines so that the grapes are separated from their stems.
+Mechanical harvesters are large tractors that straddle grapevine trellises and remove berries or fruit clusters from the vine by gently vibrating the vines so that the grapes are separated from their stems.
 Once the berries or clusters have been shaken free, they are collected by individually sprung “fishplates” that open and close around the vine trunk or trellis supports.
 The plates are angled to divert fruit to the conveyors.
-The grapes are then moved along a conveyor where powerful hydraulic fans suck off and chew up leaves and debris.
+The grapes are then moved along a conveyor (in the case where the harvester is not equipped with an on-board bin) where powerful hydraulic fans suck off and chew up leaves and debris.
+Magnets are typically used by the harvester to remove nails, staples, or other metallic parts shaken loose from the trellis.
+The conveyor deposits the fruit into a gondola.
+From there, when full it is either transferred into 5 to 8 ton (4.5 to 7.2 mt) tubs which are loaded onto a flatbed truck or the fruit is directly emptied into a truck from the gondola for immediate transport to the winery.
+For most vineyards, there will be a single harvest.
+Listed below are the advantages and disadvantages of mechanical harvesting.

 Vineyard Physical Configuration

-Before purchasing a mechanical harvester, the grower must take into consideration a number of factors including 1) ground slope, 2) turning radius, 3) row-spacing or 4) trellising.
+Before purchasing a mechanical harvester, the wine grape grower must take into consideration a number of factors: (1) ground slope, (2) turning radius, (3) row-spacing, and (4) trellising.

 Machine harvesting may be done on hillside too.
 Most manufacturers advise that their machines will be able to handle a vertical climb of 35 degrees while a side slope should not exceed 20 degrees.